jhpyle/docassemble/_docs/installation.md

 [SMTP] servers.
 To set up e-mail sending, see the [`mail`] directive in the [configuration].
 (Most cloud hosting services allow servers to receive e-mail, but restrict servers' ability to send e-mail.)

+For security, you should use [TLS] to encrypt e-mail communications.
+By default, **docassemble** will install self-signed certificates into the [Exim] configuration.
+You should use your own certificates that match your [`incoming mail domain`].
+To use your own certificates, create them and copy them to:

+* `/usr/share/docassemble/certs/exim.crt` (certificate)
+* `/usr/share/docassemble/certs/exim.key` (private key)

+On startup, the [initialization script] will copy these files into the appropriate location (`/etc/exim4`) with the appropriate ownership and permissions.

+(Note that if you use the [Docker] single-server configuration, **docassemble** will use [Let's Encrypt] to obtain certificates and deploy them both for the web server and for [Exim].

 # Connecting to other external services